Adriankhl/llvm-git-bash/README.md

 ## Extract environment from developer powershell

 Visual Studio 2019 comes with a Developer Powershell, where environment variables are pre-defined.
-You can view the variable by:
+You can view the variable by opening the shell and run:

 `Get-ChildItem Env: | Format-Table -AutoSize -wrap`